-If some of your more expensive assets, such as artworks, cars, or other luxury items have gone missing, it could be an attempt by your spouse to stash assets away for future repossession under the false pretense that they’re gifting an item they no longer want.
+Suppose some of your more expensive assets, such as artworks, cars, or other luxury items have gone missing.
+In that case, it could be an attempt by your spouse to stash assets away for future repossession under the false pretense that they’re gifting an item they no longer want.

 Your spouse may not be stashing money, but, rather, valuable items.
 If your partner is purchasing extravagant items, they may be doing so with the intent to pull from the communal marital fund before it’s divided and get more than their fair share of wealth.

 4. Using a Safe Deposit Box for Cash